Duque De Caxias Rio De Janeiro, Brazil Travel Guide

 No particular disadvantages for visitors at this time of year.

 The official currency is the Brazilian Real (BRL), symbolized as R$.
 Exchange currency at international airports, major banks, and authorized exchange bureaus (casas de câmbio).
-Rates vary; compare options.
+Rates vary; compare choices.
 ATMs are widely available throughout Duque de Caxias.
 Look for machines from major Brazilian banks.
 Be aware of daily withdrawal limits and potential foreign transaction fees.
 Major credit cards (Visa, MasterCard) are broadly accepted at major establishments.
 Smaller shops, street vendors, or local markets often prefer cash.

 These buffets by weight offer good value plus an extensive selection for lunch.